Kilcrea Friary

 The friary was sacked by the English army a number of times in the late 1500s, during which it sustained considerable damage, but remained occupied by friars until the 1620s.
 MacCarthy was killed in battle in 1494 and is buried at the site.
-The site has remained in continuous use as a burial ground, and contains, among others, the remains Art Ó Laoghaire, who was the subject of an epic poem written by Eibhlín Dubh Ní Chonaill.
+The site has remained in continuous use as a burial ground, and contains, among others, the remains of Art Ó Laoghaire, known for the lament composed for him by his widow Eibhlín Dubh Ní Chonaill.

 The abbey's main features include an aisle, a transept on the south-side, and cloisters at the north end.
 The narrow tower is ascended via a series of steep and winding stairs.
 The areas around the tower were once dormitories, day rooms and kitchens.